SEB-Core/mongoose-recipes/README.md

     const userInDatabase = await User.findOne({ email: req.body.email })
     if (userInDatabase) {
       return res.send('Username already taken!')
-      // This will be an EJS page later...
+      // This can be an EJS page later...
     }
     if (req.body.password !== req.body.confirmPassword) {
       return res.send('Password and Confirm Password must match')
-      // This will be also be an EJS page...
+      // This can also be an EJS page...
     }
     const hashedPassword = bcrypt.hashSync(req.body.password, 12)
     await User.create({